AustinT/AustinT.github.io/links/UW_course_reviews.md

 on Wikipedia without getting totally lost, since they use terms like "ring" and "field" to be very general, and these terms are explained fully in this course.

+# SYDE
+## SYDE 372: Introduction to Pattern Recognition
+Ok intro course to classification with machine learning.
+Only super basic algorithms are covered, mostly variants of distance algorithms (nearest/farthest neighbours, distance to cluster means, weighted Euclidean distances).
+I probably knew too much of the material already to benefit from the course, but it would be a good intro if you don't know much about machine learning.
+However, the exams had a lot of tedious math and contained serious errors in the questions, which was annoying.